raymondtith00-hash/AWS-Secure-Web-Application-Infrastructure-Lab/README.md

 # AWS-Secure-Web-Application-Infrastructure-Lab

 ## Overview

-This project demonstrates the deployment of a segmented AWS environment using a custom VPC, public and private subnets, routing controls, security groups, an EC2 web server, and a private Amazon RDS database.
+This lab demonstrates the deployment and security of a segmented AWS environment using a custom VPC, a public EC2 web server, and a private Amazon RDS MySQL database.

-The environment is designed so that the web server can receive HTTP traffic from the Internet while the database remains isolated from direct public access.
-Communication between the web and database tiers is restricted using security groups and least-privilege network rules.
+The environment was designed to separate Internet-facing and backend resources using public and private subnets, controlled routing, and least-privilege security groups.
+The EC2 web server receives HTTP traffic from the Internet, while the RDS database remains isolated in private subnets and accepts MySQL connections only from the web tier.

+The lab also validates the architecture through external HTTP testing and successful EC2-to-RDS database communication, demonstrating secure connectivity between public and private resources.

 ## Infrastructure Components